Phenomenological Approaches to Self-Consciousness

 [Consider] the case of thinking about x or attending to x.
 In the process of thinking about x there is already an implicit awareness that one is thinking about x.
 There is no need for reflection here, for taking a step back from thinking about x in order to examine it…When we are thinking about x, the mind is focused on x, not on our thinking of x.
 Nevertheless, the process of thinking about x carries with it a non-reflective self-awareness (Goldman 1970, 96).

 A similar view has been defended by Owen Flanagan, who not only argues that consciousness involves self-consciousness in the weak sense that there is something it is like for the subject to have the experience, but also speaks of the low-level self-consciousness involved in experiencing my experiences as mine (Flanagan 1992, 194).
 As Flanagan quite correctly points out, this primary type of self-consciousness should not be confused with the much stronger notion of self-consciousness that is in play when we are thinking about our own narrative self.
 The latter form of reflective self-consciousness presupposes both conceptual knowledge and narrative competence.
 It requires maturation and socialization, and the ability to access and issue reports about the states, traits, dispositions that make one the person one is.
-Bermúdez (1998), to mention one further philosopher in the analytic tradition, argues that there are a variety of nonconceptual forms of self-consciousness that are “logically and ontogenetically more primitive than the higher forms of self-consciousness that are usually the focus of philosophical debate” (1998, 274; also see Poellner 2003).
-This growing consensus across philosophical studies supports the phenomenological view of pre-reflective self-consciousness.
+Other philosophers who have defended comparable views, include José Luis Bermúdez (1998), who has argued that that there are a variety of nonconceptual forms of self-consciousness that are “logically and ontogenetically more primitive than the higher forms of self-consciousness that are usually the focus of philosophical debate” (1998, 274; also see Poellner 2003), and Uriah Kriegel (2009) who has defended the existence of a type of self-consciousness that is intrinsic to and inherent in phenomenal consciousness.
+Across a variety of philosophical studies, then, one finds support for the phenomenological conception of pre-reflective self-awareness.

 That pre-reflective self-awareness is implicit, then, means that I am not confronted with a thematic or explicit awareness of the experience as belonging to myself.
 Rather we are dealing with a non-observational self-acquaintance.
 Here is how Heidegger and Sartre put the point: